awsdocs/aws-codepipeline-user-guide/doc_source/S3-rotate-customer-key.md

-# Configure Server Side Encryption for S3 Buckets when Using AWS CloudFormation or the CLI<a name="S3-rotate-customer-key"></a>
+# Configure Server\-Side Encryption for S3 Buckets When Using AWS CloudFormation or the CLI<a name="S3-rotate-customer-key"></a>

-When you create a pipeline using AWS CloudFormation or the CLI, you must configure server side encryption manually\.
+When you create a pipeline using AWS CloudFormation or the CLI, you must configure server\-side encryption manually\.
 Use the sample bucket policy above, and then create your own customer\-managed SSE\-KMS encryption keys\.
 You can also choose to use your own keys instead of the default Amazon S3 key in general\.
 Some reasons for doing so include:

 + You want to rotate the key on a schedule to meet business or security requirements for your organization\.